ipfs/kubo/docs/config.md

 #### `Pinning.RemoteServices: Policies`

-Contains additional opt-in policies for the remote pinning service
+Contains additional opt-in policies for the remote pinning service.

 ##### `Pinning.RemoteServices: Policies.MFS`

-When this policy is enabled it will be following changes to MFS and updating the pin for MFS root on the configured remote service.
+When this policy is enabled, it follows changes to MFS and updates the pin for MFS root on the configured remote service.

-Pin request to the remote service is sent only when MFS root changed and time passed since the previous pin is bigger than `RepinInterval`.
+A pin request to the remote service is sent only when MFS root has changed and time has passed, since the previous pin is bigger than `RepinInterval`.

 ###### `Pinning.RemoteServices: Policies.MFS.Enabled`